arturbac/namespace_attr/README.md

 ## Motivation & Impact

 Modern C++ developers spend considerable time adding and reviewing [[nodiscard]] attributes on functions returning std::expected, often missing some during development which leads to silent error handling failures.
 This repetitive task scales poorly with codebase size, where entire APIs typically share common error handling patterns.
-Teams waste development cycles maintaining these attributes across related functions while a single oversight can introduce subtle runtime bugs, and by 1 year practice this happens all the time.
+Teams waste development cycles maintaining these attributes across related functions while a single oversight can introduce subtle runtime bugs, and by 1 year practice with using expected this happens all the time.
 Making std::expected's error handling non-discardable by default would eliminate this class of bugs while reducing maintenance overhead.
 When explicit error dismissal is needed, developers would be able by proposed opt-out  [[discardable]] attribute.
 This change aligns with C++'s "safe by default" philosophy while better matching developer intent in real-world applications.

 For example, current practice requires marking each function individually: